-Maria Andrea Nardi is an Affiliated Researcher at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
-She has a PhD in Social and Economic Geography (2011) from Lund University, and held faculty positions in Sweden (Lund University) and Argentina (University of Buenos Aires).
+Maria Andrea Nardi is an Affiliated Senior Lecturer at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
+She has a PhD in Social and Economic Geography (2011) from Lund University where is currently holding faculty positions.

-In the interdisciplinary research she will conduct from the RWI, Maria Andrea will study the politics of environmental governance and peacebuilding in post-conflict Uganda and Colombia.
-She will seek to reflect on the role of human rights policy, advocacy and scholarship, in advancing environmental protection and denouncing environmental injustices.
+Between 2019 and 2021 she conducted interdisciplinary research at the the RWI, studying the politics of environmental governance and peacebuilding in post-conflict Uganda.
+She investigated the role of human rights policy, advocacy and scholarship, in advancing environmental protection and denouncing environmental injustices in Northern Uganda.

 Maria Andrea is member of the International Editorial Board of the Latin American Journal of Urban and Regional Studies (EURE), but also regular reviewer of other international journals in the fields of ecology and social sciences.
 Her extensive teaching experience in social sciences in diverse cultural environments made her be reflective about the need to consider critical pedagogies and participatory methodologies in higher education.